nestauk/dap_prinz_green_jobs/README.md

 - `dap_prinz_green_jobs/pipeline/green_measures/`: This directory contains the code required and methodological summaries to **extract and map** job adverts to:

-  - `occupations`: Standard Occupational Classification codes (SOC);
+  - `occupations/`: Standard Occupational Classification codes (SOC);
-  - `industries`: Standard Industrial Classification codes (SIC) and;
+  - `industries/`: Standard Industrial Classification codes (SIC) and;
-  - `skills`: The European Skills, Competences, Qualifications and Occupations (ESCO) Green Skills taxonomy.
+  - `skills/`: The European Skills, Competences, Qualifications and Occupations (ESCO) Green Skills taxonomy.

   It also contains code to join those standards to publically available datasets on occupations and sectors.